Anypoint VPC Connectivity Methods

 To use VPC Peering, your AWS and Anypoint VPCs must be located in the same region.

-To use Direct Connect, your AWS Direct Connect Location and Anypoint VPCs must be located in the same region.
+To use Direct Connect, your AWS Direct Connect Partner and the Anypoint VPCs must be located in the same region.
 Direct Connect gateways are not supported.
 Direct Connect requires the use of the Border Gateway Protocol (BGP) for dynamic routing.

 For high availability, use multiple Direct Connect connections from different AWS Direct Connect Locations.